Conformal field theory for annulus SLE: partition functions and martingale-observables: Conformal Fock space fields

-In this subsubsection we recall the definition of a \textit{stress tensor} and its basic properties.
-See \cite[Sections 5.2~5.3, Lecture 7, and Appendix 11]{MR3052311} for more details.
-The stress tensor for a family of conformal Fock space fields is defined as a pair of holomorphic and anti-holomorphic quadratic differentials which represent the Lie derivative operators within correlations of fields in this family.
-In the physics literature, special forms of formulas are known as Ward's identities.
-The existence of stress tensor is a remarkable property of certain families of conformal Fock space fields.
-For instance, the OPE family we introduce in the next subsection has a common stress tensor.
+A stress tensor for a family of conformal Fock space fields is defined as a pair of holomorphic and anti-holomorphic quadratic differentials which represent the Lie derivative operators within correlations of fields in this family.
+In the physics literature, special forms of formulas are known as (conformal) Ward's identities.
+The existence of a stress tensor is a remarkable property of certain families of conformal Fock space fields.
+For instance, the OPE family of GFFs has a stress tensor in common.

 A Fock space field $X$ in $D_r$ is said to have a stress tensor $(A,\bar{A})$ (or $X \in \FF(A,\bar{A}) )$ if $A$ is a holomorphic quadratic differential and the residue form of Ward's identity